DesmondSanctity/neon-hyperdrive/README.md

 # neon-hyperdrive
-Using Neon Postgres with Cloudflare Hyperdrive for faster queries
+Using Hono.js, Neon Postgres with Cloudflare Hyperdrive for faster queries

 This is a demo project that benchmarked for speed between two applications.

-- The first one is a simple [User API](/neon/) application that uses the [Cloudflare Hyperdrive](https://developers.cloudflare.com/hyperdrive/) bindings to connect to a Neon Postgres database.
+- The first one is a simple [User API](/neon/) application that uses [Hono.js](https://hono.dev/) and [Cloudflare Hyperdrive](https://developers.cloudflare.com/hyperdrive/) bindings to connect to a Neon Postgres database.
 Hyperdrive is a dev tool by Cloudflare to make database queries faster by distributing them global among their servers.

-- The second one is a simple [User API](/native-pg/) application that uses the [Sequelize ORM](https://sequelize.org/) to connect to a Neon Postgres database.
+- The second one is a simple [User API](/native-pg/) application that uses Express.js and [Sequelize ORM](https://sequelize.org/) to connect to a Neon Postgres database.

 Each directory has its own instruction for setup and running the benchmark.
 I used [Postman Web](https://go.postman.co/home) to run the requests.